Managing a PostgreSQL Server with pg_ctl (with examples)

 pg_ctl

-: Restarts the PostgreSQL server.
+: Controls the PostgreSQL server.-D data_directory

-Example output:
+Example Output:

 server stopped

-server starting
+server started

-Use case 5: Reload the PostgreSQL server configuration
+Use case 5: Reload the PostgreSQL Server Configuration

 Code: